-Steel is an alloy of iron and carbon, but the term alloy steel usually only refers to steels that contain other elements— like vanadium, molybdenum, or cobalt—in amounts sufficient to alter the properties of the base steel.
-In general, alloy steel is steel that is alloyed with a variety of elements in total amounts between 1.0% and 50% by weight to improve its mechanical properties.
-Stainless steels are specific group of high-alloy steels, that contain a minimum of 11% chromium content by mass and a maximum of 1.2% carbon by mass.
+Steel is an alloy of iron and carbon.
+Still, the term alloy steel usually only refers to steels that contain other elements— like vanadium, molybdenum, or cobalt—in amounts sufficient to alter the properties of the base steel.
+In general, alloy steel is alloyed with various elements in total amounts between 1.0% and 50% by weight to improve its mechanical properties.
+Stainless steels are a specific group of high-alloy steels that contain a minimum of 11% chromium content by mass and a maximum of 1.2% carbon by mass.
 Alloy steels are broken down into two groups:

 - Low-alloy Steels.
-Low-alloy steels constitute a category of ferrous materials that exhibit mechanical properties superior to plain carbon steels resulting from additions of such alloying elements as nickel, chromium, and molybdenum, manganese, and silicon.
-The role of the alloying elements is to increase hardenability in order to optimize mechanical properties and toughness after heat treatment.
-In some cases, however, alloy additions are used to reduce environmental degradation under certain specified service conditions.
+Low-alloy steels constitute a category of ferrous materials that exhibit mechanical properties superior to plain carbon steels resulting from additions of such alloying elements as nickel, chromium, molybdenum, manganese, and silicon.
+The role of the alloying elements is to increase hardenability to optimize mechanical properties and toughness after heat treatment.
+However, alloy additions sometimes reduce environmental degradation under specified service conditions.

 Special Reference: Metallurgy for the Non-metallurgist, 2nd Edition, ASM International.
 450 pages, ISBN-10:1615038213.

 Pure iron is too soft to be used for the purpose of structure, but adding small quantities of other elements (carbon, manganese, or silicon for instance) greatly increases its mechanical strength.